Om2908/Om2908/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
-🎓 &nbsp;I'm currently studying Computer Engineering at the Birla Vishvakarma Mahavidyalaya Engineering College Anand Gujarat.\
+🎓 &nbsp;I'm currently studying Computer Engineering at the Chandubhai S. Patel Institute of Technology College Anand Gujarat.\
 ✍️ &nbsp;In my free time, I am mostly adding new skills to my repertoire and sometimes open-sourcing.\
 💬 &nbsp;Feel free to reach out to me for pro bono consulting and volunteering, or just for some interesting discussion.\
 ✉️ &nbsp;You can shoot me an email at omitaliya2525@gmail.com!
 I'll try to respond as soon as I can.\